 R v T and C (2016) - Prosecution

 Conspiracy to commit robbery.
 Cash in transit armed robbery.
+Instructed by the Complex Casework Unit.
 The defendants were involved in a conspiracy to rob a Loomis van.
 The security officers were refilling a cashpoint when they were attacked by two men wearing balaclavas.
 One of the offenders had a handgun and the other had a large knife.
 The offenders assaulted the security officers and threatened to kill them.
 They stole two cash cassettes and escaped in a stolen car.
 The prosecution case was based largely on phone evidence.
 The defendants were convicted.